mikesol/plzwrk/README.md

 > If you are using the Asterius backend, callback functions are still quite fragile and subject to breakage.
 The less third-party libraries you use in them, the better.
 For example, avoid using `Data.Text` and `aeson` if possible.

-## Static site rendering
+## Server side rendering

-Plzwrk supports static site rendering.
+Plzwrk supports server side rendering.
 To do this, you have to compile your site twice:
 - once using `ahc-cabal` using the procedure above to create any JavaScript you need (ie event handlers), and
 - once using plain old `cabal` to create the inital HTML.